seanr/drupal-fixtures/README.md

 RUN FIXTURES
 ============
 Use drush to run the fixtures.
 The command is 'drush fixtures-all' and it currently imports users, nodes and menus.
+You can also run drush fixtures-type --type=user or node or menu to install only one.